leptonai/gpud/README.md

 ## FAQs

-### Does GPUd sent information to lepton.ai?
+### Does GPUd send data to lepton.ai?

 It is possible that GPUd sends basic host information to lepton.ai to help understand how GPUd is used (e.g., UUID, hostname).
-The data is strictly anonymized and **does not contain any senstive information**.
+The data is strictly anonymized and **does not contain any senstive data**.

 Once you opt-in to the lepton.ai platform, the GPUd periodically sends more detailed information about the host (e.g., GPU model and metrics), via the secure channel.